-'Paper Investments' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Paper Investments' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Paper investments can be several things.
 Where businesses are concerned, paper investments turn out to be investments in commercial paper.
 Commercial paper investments prove to actually be money market instruments that companies and banks sell to raise money.
 There are many large issuers with good credit who offer these types of paper investments to interested investors.
 They represent inexpensive other sources of short term funding as opposed to standard bank loans.

 Commercial paper investments come with a fixed maturity of from one day to two hundred and seventy days.
 These types of paper investments are generally regarded as extremely secure, although they are unsecured loans.
 The companies that take advantage of them are commonly utilizing these short term operating funds for working capital or inventory purchases.

 Corporations like to utilize commercial paper because they are able to quickly and effectively raise significant sums of money without having to get involved with costly SEC registration through selling paper investments.
 This can be done through working with independent dealers, or on their own efforts directly to investors.
 Institutional buyers commonly prove to be significant buyers of these types of paper investments.